IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Sbase                 Base power used in the DCPF                                                                                    MW
 ReferenceNode         Reference node used in the DCPF TimeStep              Number of time steps grouped together.
 If the duration is 1 h and the time step is 2,
-                      two consecutive hours are grouped into one time step for the optimization problem EconomicBaseYear      Base year for economic parameters affected by the discount rate                                                year
+                      two consecutive hours are grouped into one load level for the optimization problem EconomicBaseYear      Base year for economic parameters affected by the discount rate                                                year
 AnnualDiscountRate    Annual discount rate                                                                                           p.u.
 ====================  =============================================================================================================  =========